 Now they’re halfway they can start to dream of the finish line in Ushuaia, which they aim to reach during April 2018.
 But first they have to survive the Colombian mountains, pass Machu Picchu, cross the Salar de Uyuni in Bolivia and climb 16,500ft mountain passes in the Andes on the way to Patagonia.
 It’s going to be a challenging year for the four of them.
 “We don’t think too much ahead.
 One step at a time,” says Van Reeth.
 “But we have aspirations.
 For instance we want to attack the hour record on the Machu Picchu trail.
 We’re trying to get the permits to do so.
 But it’s not easy; the trail is strictly regulated.
 Hopefully we’ll get a “go”, otherwise we’ll find another challenge along the way.
 And in the meantime, we keep on running until the end of the world.
 Until the place where the road ends.”

-Seba Vandermolen is a Belgian amateur ultrarunner who embarked on his Pan-American adventure of a lifetime in 2016.
-Via PanAm, as we call our project, is an amazing story of hope, persistence and a lot of stupidity.
+Words by Seba Vandermolen a Belgian amateur ultrarunner who embarked on his Pan-American adventure of a lifetime in 2016.
+Via PanAm is an amazing story of hope, persistence and a lot of stupidity.
 A story that appeals to the imagination.

 If you’ve enjoyed this story, please consider a Like the Wind subscription

 We’re publishing some of our favourites stories here on the blog to help lift runners’ spirits.

 This story first appeared in Like the Wind #13